Country of Focus

 For its 10th edition, AFCC celebrates Myanmar as the Country of Focus for 2019.

-In the spirit of encouraging intercultural dialogue between our neighbours, the Singapore Book Council launched a new programme in 2019 – Bridging Borders: The SEA Lit Project.
+As part of this push to develop greater intercultural dialogue between our SEA neighbours, the Singapore Book Council launched a new programme in 2019 – Bridging Borders: The SEA Lit Project.
 This initiative aims to foster a greater understanding of the respective literatures and cultures of South-East Asian countries and sets out to deepen the engagement between writers and literary communities across SEA.

 The inaugural Bridging Borders took place in Yangon, Myanmar from 3 to 6 April 2019.
 A delegation of writers, illustrators and publishers from Singapore met their counterparts from Myanmar and took part in various programmes over four days, including school workshops, public readings and a literary forum.
-As part of the exchange, writers from both countries were paired up to work on a joint collaborative project.
+As part of the exchange, writers from both countries were paired to work on a joint collaborative project.
+The writers will share on their experiences of participating in this cultural exchange and their collaborative projects at AFCC.

-He illustrates and writes primarily to bring awareness to difficult and problematic issues for the rural Shan community, with themes such as drug and gambling addictiction, and human trafficking.
-Sai has also composed many Shan children rhymes, which can be viewed below.
-The illustrator's rhymes are now widely used in literary education for Shan children.
+Sai Parn Hein hails from the Shan state and has authored and translated numerous books in the Shan and Myanmar languages such as Children Poems, and People Centralized Projects in Myanmar.
+He illustrates and writes primarily to raise awareness of difficult and problematic issues for the rural Shan community, an ethnic minority in Myanmar.
+Sai has also composed many Shan children's rhymes, which are now widely used in literary education for Shan children.

 Small frogs are singing